money-on-chain/stable-protocol-core-v2/README.md

 # MOC Smart Contract main Protocol

-This repository defines the smart contracts solution that build up the Money on Chain descentralized Protocol.
+This repository defines the smart contracts solution that build up the Money on Chain decentralized Protocol.
 For more information, please refer to the [documentation section](./docs/README.md).

 ## Getting Started